FriskySaga/YouTubePlaylistSnapshot/README.md

     * Ignore warnings about region-locked videos from the third-party API
     * For a playlist with 500 videos, this script may take a whole minute to parse through.
 6. Look for text files with the extension `.out` within the subfolders under the `output` folder
+7. Use WinMerge, Beyond Compare, or another data comparison utility to view differences between output files from two different runs

 ## Additional Notes
 The `outputSample` folder contains a sample of the output files produced from running this script.
 All contents within this folder, including the folder itself, are safe to delete once you have cloned the repository.

 ## Future Plans
-* Automate a diff tool between various output files
+* None!

 ## Acknowledgments
 THANK YOU, Ikaros Kun!
 Your wrapper and crystal clear documentation made this effort so much easier to work though!
 Please check out their API here: https://pypi.org/project/python-youtube/